rcmoutinho/public-speaking/cte-example/README.md

 - [SQL Server](https://dev.mysql.com/doc/refman/8.0/en/with.html)
 - ... (***TODO** other supported databases*)

+## TOTVS Summary

+This would help you to understand all the crazy codes used by tables and columns on TOTVS' ERP but doesn't make sense to translate it.
+Check the Portuguese version [here](#sc5010---pedido-de-venda).

 # Aumente drasticamente a performance do seu banco de dados

 Exemplo real de utilização de CTE (Common Table Expression) para diminuir o tempo de execução da query drasticamente.
 Boa parte da estrutura foi preservada para respeitar o formato do projeto ERP (Enterprise Resource Planning) TOTVS.